Hsin1987/WeiXin_notification_for_service_notification./README.md

 # Use WeChat to Sent Notification.
+Here's  the module for WeiXin(Corp.) messsange notification.
+1. "notification_weixin_example.py" is an example.
+2. Or, you can import the weixin_alarm as an object in your code.
+The file, test.py is for refernce.

+## Preparation
 step 1.
-Register a WeiXin Corporation Account. （Free and easily for small biz <less than 200 people.>） step 2.
+Register a WeiXin Corporation Account.

+ ※ Free and easily to setup for small biz <less than 200 people.>

+step 2.
 Access the corporation and application info from the WeiXin Corporation Web Page.：
 * corpid
 * corpsecret